ballerina-platform/ballerina-lang/stdlib/ballerina-builtin/src/main/ballerina/config/Package.md

 ```
 ### Reading config files with encrypted values

-When trying to run a Ballerina program with a configuration file that contains encrypted values, the user is prompted to enter the secret, which was used to encrypt the values.
+When trying to run a Ballerina program with a configuration file or CLI parameters that contain encrypted values, Ballerina will first check to see if the `b7a.config.secret` configuration is set.
+This configuration is used to set the path to a file containing the secret required to decrypt the configurations.
+If it is set, the secret is read and the secret file is deleted.

+If a secret file is not provided, the user is prompted to enter the secret.
 Values are decrypted only on demand, when an encrypted value is looked up using the `getAsString()` function.

 ```
 $ ballerina run program.bal
 ballerina: enter secret for config value decryption:
 ```

 **Note**: *The same config file cannot contain values that are encrypted using different secrets.*